Skip to main content

 Media Walls Tip for Crystal Palace Homeowners

 Crystal Palace sits on a ridge, with steep streets running down to Anerley, Penge, and Norwood.
-Property access varies dramatically — some Crystal Palace streets are too steep for standard van delivery, and we plan material handling accordingly.
+Property access varies dramatically.
+Some Crystal Palace streets are too steep for standard van delivery, and we plan material handling accordingly.
 We measure access at the survey because some projects need a smaller van and multiple trips rather than a single delivery.
-The other Crystal Palace factor is the variety of property ages on a single street — Victorian, Edwardian, and 1930s often sit side by side.
+The other Crystal Palace factor is the variety of property ages on a single street, with Victorian, Edwardian, and 1930s often sitting side by side.
 We approach each project from the property's specific construction date and style rather than applying a generic Crystal Palace template.

 Media Walls in Crystal Palace: What's Included